The Heart of the Matter

 Funders: Wellcome Trust

 The risk of CVD is heightened when social, cultural and economic challenges interconnect and influence the emergence of unhealthy diets.
-The Heart Of The Matter works on the rationale that CVD research could benefit from a more grounded understanding about what ‘healthy eating’ means to people facing the day-to-day pressures of urban township life, and the multiple drivers that inform food choices.
+The Heart Of The Matter worked on the rationale that CVD research could benefit from a more grounded understanding about what ‘healthy eating’ means to people facing the day-to-day pressures of urban township life, and the multiple drivers that inform food choices.

 This project brought together residents from the township of Delft and members of Professor Hans Strijdom’s CVD research team at Stellenbosch University, in 3 distinct project phases that aimed to produce 3 participatory products.
 A series of interactive workshops encouraged all participants to share their perspectives about what it means to eat well, engage in dialogue about the implications of diet on health, and discuss the need for and aims of CVD research.
 This knowledge exchange process was fostered through the collective creation of photodiaries and collaborative videos.
 Visual outputs were widely disseminated to communicate the complex and intersecting factors that influence eating habits, health, and the approach to CVD research.